Periodicity and Free Periodicity of Alternating Knots: Visibility of -actions

-\begin{definition} Let $\Pi_1$ be any projection.
-Then a flype is any homeomorphism of pairs $f: (S^3, \lambda(\Pi_1)) \rightarrow (S^3, \lambda(\Pi_2))$ of the form $ f= g_1 \circ f_s \circ g_2$ where $ f_s$ is a standard flype and $g_1$ and $g_2$ are flat homeomorphisms of pairs. \end{definition} In the case where the tangle $A$ contains no crossing, the standard flype described in Fig.3 is a flat homeomorphism.
+In the case where the tangle $A$ contains no crossing, the standard flype described in Fig.3 is a flat homeomorphism.
 Therefore, according to the above definition, any flat homeomorphism can be considered as a flype and we call it a {\bf trivial flype}.
 We reformulate the Menasco-Thislethwaite Flyping Theorem as follows:

 \begin{theorem} (Flyping Theorem).
 Let $\Phi:(S^3,K) \rightarrow (S^3,K)$ be any orientation-preserving homeomorphism of pairs where $K$ is a prime alternating knot.
 Let $\lambda(\Pi)$ be a realized projection of a reduced alternating projection $\Pi$ of $K$ and $h:(S^3,K) \rightarrow (S^3,\lambda (\Pi))$ be a homeomorphism of pairs.
 Then the isomorphism of realized projections $\Phi_\Pi$ $(= h \circ \Phi \circ h^{-1})$ of $(S^3,\lambda (\Pi))$ can be expressed as